Claye Bowler: Top

 Henry Moore Institute, Leeds

-This solo exhibition Claye Bowler: Top reveals Bowler’s own history, a trans history that, while individual, has much in common with trans people globally.
-The exhibition includes work made during the processes of obtaining top surgery (an operation to remove chest or breast tissue) within the UK healthcare system.
-The procedure took six years from Bowler’s first visit to a GP in 2016 to his recovery after surgery revisions earlier this year.
+Top 2022 contains work made since 2016 and is conceived as a single installation.
+It reveals Bowler’s own history, a trans history, that while autobiographical has much in common with the experiences of trans people globally.
+The installation comprises work created during the process of obtaining top surgery (an operation to remove chest or breast tissue) within the UK healthcare system.
+The procedure took six years, from Bowler’s first visit to a GP to his recovery after surgery revisions earlier this year.

 About the artist

 Claye Bowler (he/him) recently moved to London from West Yorkshire.
 His work explores the archive – the body as an archive, hoarding as archiving, and the political priorities of history.
 He is interested in how queer and trans narratives have been perpetually hidden, erased or destroyed historically and currently.
 Bowler uses sculpture and performance to subvert these practices, whilst also creating space to showcase and support other queer and trans artists through founding and directing Yonder Gallery 2019-22 and Yorkshire Trans Choir 2018-22.

 Bowler was Young Curator for Huddersfield Contemporary Music Festival hcmf// 2019-22, commissioned artist for Yorkshire Sculpture International 2021 and exhibiting artist for UK New Artists (UKNA) Leicester City Takeover 2022.
 His work was recently included as part of the group exhibition On Queer Ground at the Yorkshire Sculpture Park (2022) and he has an upcoming residency with Jerwood Arts and Newlyn Art Gallery & The Exchange (2023).
 He is currently Assistant Registrar – ARTIST ROOMS – Tate & National Galleries of Scotland, London & Edinburgh.